 The answer to all these questions is an enthusiastic YES.
 Our 24-Hour Security Camera System for vehicles has every one of these concerns covered.
 In regards to question number 3, you only pay a monthly fee if you decide to use the cloud feature.
 The Cloud allows you to view your vehicle’s cameras from anywhere.

 How Can 2 Cameras Capture Video In 360

 Another amazing feature of these 24-hour vehicle security cameras is the fact that they are rotatable.
 With the cameras rotated outward, you get a wide-angle view of the front and back of the cameras.
-You can see license plates in clear details as well as view buildings and traffic from a distance.
+You can see license plates in clear detail as well as view buildings and traffic from a distance.
 If you rotate the cameras inward, you can view the inside of your vehicle from any direction.
 What’s great about having two cameras capturing a 360-degree view is that you get two different perspectives of the same Incident.
 In one camera you can see the face of someone coming up to your vehicle.
 In the other, you can see their back and possibly what they’re holding in their hands.

 The 360-degree position only allows a more close-up view.
 License plates are only visible close to the moment of impact.
 You may not see the direction of where the car went or where the perpetrator ran away.
 I personally like both positions but I keep mine at the outward view.
 I’ve watched hundreds of videos of customer’s ex-boyfriends, girlfriends, husbands, wives, and neighbors come and key their vehicle.
-They also puncture tires and vandalize in other ways and they are always caught. on one of the camera’s view.
-No one perfectly walks up to a vehicle’s blind spot and walk perfectly backward in that same blind spot.
+They also puncture tires and vandalize in other ways and they are always caught. on one of the camera’s views.
+No one perfectly walks up to a vehicle’s blind spot and walks perfectly backward in that same blind spot.
 It’s almost impossible.
-They would have to be aware of a few blind spots on the sides when the cameras are not in the 360 position.
+They would have to be aware of a few blind spots on the sides when the cameras are not in the 360-position.